 - Toppings

-(z.B. cress/hemp seeds/roasted onions)
+(z.B.
+Cress/hemp seeds/roasted onions)

-- Dressing: 70g tahini, 2 tbsp light miso paste, 1 tsp fresh chopped ginger, 1 tsp toasted sesame oil, 1 tsp maple syrup, 1 tsp soy sauce, 2-3 tbsp water
+- Dressing: 70g tahini, 2 tbsp light miso paste, 1 tsp fresh finely chopped ginger, 1 tsp toasted sesame oil, 1 tsp maple syrup, 1 tsp soy sauce, 2-3 tbsp water

 Preparation: